Anica Savić Rebac

 Anica Savić-Rebac (Аница Савић-Ребац; 4 October 1892 — 7 October 1953) was a Serbian writer, classical philologist, translator, professor at the University of Belgrade.

+Biography

+She graduated from the gymnasium in her hometown of Novi Sad as the only woman in her class.
+Her further education in Vienna was interrupted by the outbreak of World War I. In 1920 she graduated from the University of Belgrade.

 She wrote a number of essays and books about Njegoš, Goethe, Sophocles, Spinoza, Thomas Mann, Greek mystical philosophers, Plato, theory of literature.
 She also translated a number of works from Serbian into English, most notably The Ray of the Microcosm by Petar II Petrović-Njegoš.

 Anica Savić Rebac appears under the name of Milica in travel book Black Lamb and Grey Falcon by Rebecca West.
 In this book she is not only a new friend, but also the intellectual guide who eventually reveals to Rebecca West the rituals which would lead the author to the clue metaphor of her vision of the Balkans.

+Author Ljiljana Vuletić published a book about her life.